 Essential Oil Diffuser Recipes

 Be sure and familiarize yourself to the safety and contraindications of all essential oils you choose to use.
-Make the smallest possible blend first to make sure you like the blend before doubling or tripling the recipe.
+Make the smallest possible blend first to make sure you like the blend before doubling or tripling the recipe for any of the below master blends.

 These particular aromatherapy diffuser recipes were developed specifically for the olfactory pleasure that they provide (that means they simply smell great!).
 Though they may affect your mood, they weren't formulated with specific therapeutic benefit in mind.
 For blends that may assist with your emotional well-being, see the Emotional Well-Being Section of the Aromatherapy Recipe area.